eclipse-keyple/keyple-website/content/support-trainings/cna.md

 Calypso Networks Association provides a [Calypso Test Kit](https://www.calypsonet-asso.org/content/calypso-test-kit).
-The Calypso Test Kit aims at helping ticketing system developers to fully experience Eclipse Keyple with a set of Calypso SAM and Calypso certified portable objects from several manufacturers in various configurations.
+The Calypso Test Kit aims at helping ticketing system developers to fully experience Eclipse Keyple™ with a set of Calypso® SAM and Calypso® certified portable objects from several manufacturers in various configurations.